 1. Plant and Shoot Selection

-In roses, air layers are normally thinner.
-In herbaceous plants like aglaonema and dieffenbachia, the stem used in marcotting is always thicker.2.
-Girdling and Scraping
+In roses, the stems used in marcotting are normally thinner.
+In comparison, in herbaceous plants like aglaonema and dieffenbachia, the stems are thick.

 The debarked portion of the stem is then scraped to remove the phloem and cambium, that slippery coating on the wood, to prevent the wound from healing and the upper and lower barks from reconnecting.

 In herbaceous plants, an inward cut is made starting from below a node and slightly upward.
 The cut has to traverse the horizontal line that marks the node at the point about halfway of the thickness of the stem and terminate above the same node.
 In other words, this slanting cut must be able to severe the horizontal connection of the node.